Explaining Bitcoin Mining: The Core of the Network

 What equipment is needed for Bitcoin mining?

-Mining is the backbone of Bitcoin's security, requiring immense computational power to validate transactions and add them to the blockchain.
-This proof-of-work system makes altering the historical record of transactions astronomically difficult and costly, effectively safeguarding the network's integrity.
+Mining is the foundation of Bitcoin's security, requiring vast computational effort to validate transactions and append them to the blockchain.
+This proof-of-work mechanism makes altering the transaction history prohibitively expensive and difficult, creating a trustworthy and immutable public record.

 Is Bitcoin mining profitable today?